ZoltanHJetsmen/Neural-Networks/Multilayer perceptron/READ.md

 # Multilayer Perceptron

 Incomplete ...
-When I finish it, the final transcription will be write.
+When I finish it, the final transcription will be written.